TravelSizedLions/kleptool-package-manager/README.md

 #### Dimension-wise Normalization

 As the topology of $K_i'$ is non-uniform, distance measured between dimensions and values within dimensions varies.
 This means that what would be considered a small distance between one step in one dimension may be comparitively small or comparitively large when used in conjunction with distances in other dimensions.
 Depending on the construction of our heuristic, this may cause bias towards or against undesirable sections of the search space.
 As such, a dimension-wise normalization vector or function may need to be applied in order to reduce the likelihood of wasted searches.

+[jerrod]
+Side-note: One other method of normalization to consider is to consider the repository-wise percentage increase or decrease of code.
+That way, we're not comparing lines directly.

+This comes in 2 flavors:
+- increase/decrease % from the last commit
+- increase/decrease % compared to the size of the repository at its largest

+Both seem like they could be useful features for the heuristic, especially since they give us a concrete way of measuring risk for repositories without a versioning scheme.
+In fact, both of these are probably going to give better signal than SemVer considering how loose the definition of a "patch" and "minor version" are in practice.
+[/jerrod]

 #### Construction